vuereka/vue-arrange/README.md

     - If `false`, no homing effect.
   - **handle**: `<boolean | string>`, default `false`
     - Indicate if the elements should be only dragged by a handle element.
 If `true`, any descendant elements with property: `name="handle"` are used as a handle.
 If `string` the name should be set to that string.
+  - **liftDelay**: `<number>`, default `0`
+    - time to wait after clicking before the item gets lifted up and starts hovering.
+Useful if single click needs to be used for something else.

 See [ArrangeableProps type](#type-arrangeablepropspayloadtype) below